asimwe1/rust_chatapp/site/guide/4-requests.md

 Among other things, you can ask Rocket to automatically validate:

   * The type of a dynamic path segment.
-  * The type of _many_ dynamic path segments.
+  * The type of _several_ dynamic path segments.
-  * The type of incoming data.
+  * The type of incoming body data.
   * The types of query strings, forms, and form values.
   * The expected incoming or outgoing format of a request.
   * Any arbitrary, user-defined security or validation policies.